Jaffa–Jerusalem railway: Re-opening (2003–2005)

 Work has continued to improve the line between Na'an and Beit Shemesh by straightening curves and replacing level crossings with bridges.
 In February 2009 a crossing between the railway and Highway 3, near moshav Yesodot and the former Nahal Sorek station was replaced with a long railway bridge and a sharp curve immediately following the intersection was straightened.
 This project may cut down travel time to Beit Shemesh by up to 10 minutes.
 Another level crossing several kilometers north near Hulda was also replaced by a rail bridge.
 A separate project to straighten and double-track the line between Lod and Na'an was completed in 2012 as part of the upgrade and reconstruction of the Lod–Beersheba line.
 The Tel Aviv–Lod section was completely double-tracked by the 1990s and now constitutes part of the main line of Israel Railways.
 This section is planned to be widened to quadruple-track in the future and besides trains to Beit Shemesh and Jerusalem, it also serves the lines to Ashkelon (via Lod and Rehovot), Ben Gurion Airport, and Beersheba.

 The original termini in Jaffa and Jerusalem have been renovated as entertainment centers.
 The Jaffa station was renovated to such use in 2008, and the Jerusalem one in 2013.
 Both stations are disconnected from the rail network and no longer serve as train stations, although a portion of the first line of Tel Aviv Light Rail passes through railways laid in the same course as a short stretch of the dismantled railway between Jaffa station and Beit Hadar station.
 Part of the former right of way in Jerusalem has been turned into a linear park in 2012.
 In 2020 the same was done with part of the former right of way at the other end in Tel Aviv.

+In 2020, following the COVID-19 pandemic and the reduction of train traffic, the line was shut down until further notice.
+Later, Israel Railways decided not to return and reactivate the line to Jerusalem as a commercial line.

+In May 2023, a promotion process began to transform the route from Beit Shemesh to Jerusalem into an intercity train park that includes bike paths and walking paths).